wandumi/userspatie/README.md

 # DESCRIPTION

 The repository contains configurations of Laravel and User Permissions using Spatie.
-There are seeders for Users, Roles and Permissions for default login and test the applications.
-There is also implementation of language (locale) and User logs (Login & Logout) which can be accessed by the Administrators.
+There are seeders for Users, Roles and Permissions and their default implementations.
+There is also implementation of language (locale) and User logs (Login & Logout) which can be accessed by only the Administrators.

 ## INSTALLATION